 In 2012 I completed my Diploma at the Academy of Fine Arts in Karlsruhe.
 Towards the end of my studies I got interested in light and light art.
 In order to be able to deal more deeply with the subject of light I applied at the University of Applied Science and Art in Hildesheim where my main fokus was in Lighing Design.
 Here I was able not only to study the biological and physical effects of light, but also to deepen and expand my philosophical and artistic skills.
 In my Thesis I devoted myself to the perception of gloss, a phenomenon which extinguishes the materiality of its object and only appears in the real visual world.
 A new work was created that reinterprets the still life of the Light Era in the Netherlands.
 Dedicated to splendor, ideas and works of art still flourish today.

 After my graduation in 2015, I worked as a cook for a few years, back in Karlsruhe, while doing art.
-In 2018, I swapped my part-time job and moved to an engineering office who manufacture their own LEDs and lighting systems.
-Here I was able to apply some of the lighting knowledge in marketing and in project work.
-I gained new insights into an industrial and commercial world, which I was able to make use of artistically.
+In 2018, I swapped my part-time job and moved to an engineering office who manufacture their own hard- and software, LEDs and lighting systems.
+Here I was able to apply and deepen my lighting knowledge in marketing and in project work.
+The most interesting part for me was to get a glimpse into hard- and software development where I gained new insights and friends from there technological departments.

 In 2018 I supported Norbert Wasserfurth in a light workshop with a Lighting Design course at the HAWK Hildesheim Text excerpt: “Imagine you are working in the open air.”
 This idea explored the group initially with funds from design research.
 What is special about this examination is the addition of self-experience and greater consideration of the perceptual psychological and design aspects of the lighting effect.